TheodorGajhede/YahooRequests/README.md

 ### How to use

+    from YahooRequests import YahooRequests as yr
+    # Now you can just print this value or assign it as a variable
+    yr.price("googl")
+    # The same goes for name
+    yr.name("googl")

 ### YahooRequests.price(ticker)

     It is very simple you are only required to input a ticker  and it will return the live price